 Having a win counter on your stream can be a great way to showcase how well you’re doing in a session.
 Or maybe you’re going for record wins in a row or multiple nukes in a day in Call of Duty.
-In this article I am going to show you how you can set up a win counter in Streamlabs OBS to help make your stream more engaging.
+In this article, I am going to show you how you can set up a win counter & death counter in Streamlabs OBS to help make your stream more engaging.

 Let’s jump in and take a look.